dirkwhoffmann/vAmigaTS/Denise/Sprites/sprdrop/README.md

 Test when writes to SPRxPT get dropped.

-#### disarm1 - disarm2

-Draws all seven sprites and utilizes to Copper to write into SPRxCTL around the same time the register is written by DMA.

 #### sprdrop1 - sprdrop4

 This test draws all 8 sprites.
 The Copper is utilized to change registers SPRxPTL.
 Some writes will be dropped (they won't change the register value) because they conflict with sprite DMA.